genesiscommunitysuccess/docs/docs/01_getting-started/02_quick-start/07_run-the-application.md

 ![](/img/using-DbMon.png)

 Once you are inside the console, type 'table USER' and then 'search 1'.
-If imported correctly, the user JaneDee should be listed like this:
+If imported correctly, the details of the user JaneDee should be listed:

 ```